debugging-assumptions/debugging-assumptions.github.io/README.md

 To address these concerns, we study the impact of experimental assumptions in debugging practice using controlled experimentation.
 We conduct a large empirical study to evaluate the impact of the three aforementioned assumptions in debugging practice using controlled experimentation.

-### Contributions

 ### Experimental Approach
 The main research method employed in this work is *controlled experimentation* (aka *split or A/B testing*).
 Our experiments involved controlled experiments with debuggers and developers.
 Controlled experimentation is widely used to test new features in software companies (e.g., Netflix and Google) to guide product development and data-driven decisions.
 To determine the prevalence of each assumption (RQ1), we perform data analysis and manual in-depth study of the literature and bug datasets.

-Below is a workflow of our experimental approach:
+Here is a workflow of our experimental approach:

 <p style="text-align: center;">
 <img src="screenshots/workflow.png" alt="Workflow" width="500"/><br />